Jake-Day-Williams/blublr/README.md

 # blublr

+## About
-## A writing and social media platform.
+A writing and social media platform.

 ## Screenshots